pessolato/pessolato.github.io/content/posts/go-str-map-microbench/index.md

 tags: ["Go", "Benchmarking", "Performance", "Microoptimization"]
 ---

-While working through the [Go track on Exercism.org](https://exercism.org/tracks/go), I encountered an interesting performance puzzle during the **Nucleotide Count** exercise.
-This seemingly straightforward task led me down a rabbit hole of microbenchmarking, ultimately uncovering an insight that goes far beyond string iteration.
+I was working through the [Go track on Exercism.org](https://exercism.org/tracks/go), and encountered an interesting performance puzzle on the **Nucleotide Count** exercise.
+The exercise seemed straightforward enough, but led me down a rabbit hole of microbenchmarking, ultimately uncovering an insight that goes far beyond string iteration.

 ## The Initial Question: Bytes or Runes?

-Since the input for this exercise is a DNA sequence (a string of ASCII characters like `A`, `C`, `G`, and `T`), I implemented the counting logic using a `map` to track the frequency of each nucleotide.
+Since the input for this exercise is a DNA sequence (a string of ASCII characters like `A`, `C`, `G`, and `T`), my first thought was to implement the counting logic using a `map` to track the frequency of each nucleotide.

-Almost reflexively, I began to wonder: *Should I iterate over the string using bytes (`for i := 0; i < len(s); i++`) or runes (`for _, r := range s`) for optimal performance?*

-I recalled a [comment on r/golang](https://www.reddit.com/r/golang/) that emphasized how idiomatic and efficient it is to iterate by **bytes** when dealing with ASCII-only strings.
-So that's what I did.
-The solution passed the tests, and I submitted it.
+With that out of the way, I reflexively started coding the `for` loop to iterate over the string using bytes (`for i := 0; i < len(s); i++`) as I recalled a [comment on r/golang](https://www.reddit.com/r/golang/) that emphasized how idiomatic and efficient it is to iterate by **bytes** when dealing with ASCII-only strings.

 ```go
 package dna